Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/wpforms-integration.md

 ## Conclusion

-WPForms Lite serves as the primary contact form solution for the KCN Seniors website, providing a reliable, user-friendly system for visitor inquiries and contact requests.
+WPForms Lite serves as the primary contact form solution for the website, providing a reliable, user-friendly system for visitor inquiries and contact requests.
 The integration on the Contact Us page ensures that potential members, service inquiries, and general questions can be easily submitted and managed by administrators.

 **Key Success Factors:**
-- **Professional Appearance**: Forms that reflect KCN Seniors' professional image
+- **Professional Appearance**: Forms that reflect the website's professional image
 - **Reliable Delivery**: Consistent email notifications for administrators
 - **Spam Protection**: Effective filtering of unwanted submissions
 - **User Experience**: Easy-to-use forms for all visitors